muchyesdawg/notes/pages/chemFundamentals.md

 			- atoms with the same amount of protons but different amount of neutrons are the same element but different isotopes
 			- isotopes are atoms that are the same elements but vary in neutrons
 	- have electrons
 		- exist in an orbital(the spdf subshells)
 			- atoms (normally) have the same amount electrons as there are protons
-				- if
+				- if number of protons and electrons aren't equal, the atoms becomes an ion
+					- a cation is when there are less electrons than protons
+						- since protons are positively charged, the
 - bonds
 	-